-If Richa was trying way too hard to be edgy glam then Preity was channeling some weird childhood fairytale.
-Between the baby pink hue and the floral applique embroidery, her Garimon Roferos Couture gown would have worked much better on someone much younger.
+If Richa was trying way too hard to be edgy glam then Preity wasn't making enough of an effort.
+The baby pink hue and the floral applique embroidery of her Garimon Roferos Couture gown were a bit of a let down.
 With Preity’s knack for doing sophisticated chic, we expect something a lot more restrained yet glamorous from her.

 Preity Zinta At The Filmfare Awards 2018

 Yet another diva who usually turns up looking absolutely flawless, Neha Dhupia’s look was a sheer disappointment.
 The fit and flare silhouette on her custom Sandy Nour gown worked beautifully with her curvaceous figure but we can’t help but feel that the excess of fabric is an overkill.
 The lovely canary yellow colour is somewhat marred by the exceedingly busy design elements.